Last Breath (2025 film)

-Last Breath is a 2025 survival thriller film directed by Alex Parkinson and written by Parkinson, Mitchell LaFortune, and David Brooks.
+Last Breath is a 2025 biographical survival thriller film directed by Alex Parkinson and written by Parkinson, Mitchell LaFortune, and David Brooks.
 It stars Woody Harrelson, Simu Liu, Finn Cole, and Cliff Curtis.
 It is a feature film remake of the 2019 documentary that Parkinson co-directed with Richard da Costa, and follows a group of deep-sea divers who race to rescue a stranded teammate after an accident.

 The film was theatrically released in the United States on 28 February 2025, by Focus Features and Entertainment Film Distributors, respectively.
 It received generally positive reviews from critics.

 Plot

 Chris Lemons, Duncan Allcock, and David Yuasa are members of a team of saturation divers who work to maintain undersea gas lines in the North Sea.
 While on rotation, the divers live onboard a vessel in pressurized chambers which maintain conditions required for diving and working at 300 ft below sea level.
 The divers are transported to and from these chambers by a pressurized diving bell, which is lowered to depth from the ship and allows the divers to remain at pressure for the entirety of their four-week work rotation.

 During a deployment, Lemons and Yuasa exit the bell to begin work on an undersea gas line manifold, while Allcock remains stationed in the bell to monitor their status and attend to the umbilical lines that supply them with communications, hot water and breathing gas.

-Lemons and Yuasa navigate to the manifold and prepare to begin their work, but on the surface in heavy seas, their vessel’s Dynamic Positioning System (DPS) experiences a malfunction, causing the ship to begin drifting away from the work site.
+Lemons and Yuasa navigate to the manifold and prepare to begin their work, but on the surface in heavy seas, their vessel's dynamic positioning system (DPS) experiences a malfunction, causing the ship to begin drifting away from the work site.
 The bell is dragged along with Allcock still inside, and Lemons and Yuasa scramble to climb to the top of the manifold so that they will be unobstructed when they are also pulled along.

-Yuasa successfully ascends the manifold, but Lemons’ umbilical line becomes entangled in the structure.
-Yuasa, realizing that Lemons’ umbilical will snap within moments, tells Lemons to switch to his backup air supply, which will provide him with ten minutes of emergency oxygen.
+Yuasa successfully ascends the manifold, but Lemons' umbilical line becomes entangled in the structure.
+Yuasa, realizing that Lemons' umbilical will snap within moments, tells Lemons to switch to his backup air supply, which will provide him with ten minutes of emergency oxygen.
 He promises to come back for Lemons, but tells him he must be on top of the manifold for Yuasa to be able to locate him.
 Moments later, the umbilical snaps, leaving Lemons behind with only his emergency air supply and no means of communicating.
 Yuasa is carried away on the diving platform still attached to the bell and the ship.